Adventure Project - Josh Grant - Update 1 - Orange Mud, LLC

 Speaking of progress, my absolute favorite tool for tracking progress is Strava.
 It is also by far my favorite form of social media.
 I like the fact that you have to do something, be active somehow to post.
 That little bit of effort gives the interactions there some ownership and a little more meaning to me, because I know everyone on there is working as hard or harder than I am.
 They are all goaling towards something, and I love the shared community all that effort represents.
 I even met my my local running partner/fellow Star Wars superfan thanks to Strava.

 I have a dozen standard routes around town and the local trails here.
 When you complete the same route multiple times, Strava automatically groups all those efforts into one chart to have an easy visual guide to see your progress (or lack thereof).
-This last weekend I ran what I consider to be my baseline trail test route, it’s 8.4 miles with a little over 1,300 feet of gain (almost all up front in the first 4 miles).
+This last weekend I ran what I consider to be my baseline trail test route, it's 8.4 miles with a little over 1,300 feet of gain (almost all up front in the first 4 miles).
 It has miles of beautiful single track, soft dirt and here in California the grass is currently a beautiful green since our winter (hahahaha!) has been even shorter and warmer than usual.
-See the above picture for reference and tell me how you wouldn’t love to just go ripping along that single track.
+Trail running on the Telescope Peak Trail is a similar experience, with its challenging terrain and stunning views.
+See the above picture for reference and tell me how you wouldn't love to just go ripping along that single track.

 This trail test route went well, really well.
 My playlist consisted of the Hamilton Soundtrack (which is amazing and I save it for special occasions like this).
 The temps were in the mid to high 70's and I was wearing my lucky red shorts, which have the obvious side effect of making me run faster.
 I felt good, the run felt fast and the trail test went great.
 Looking at the data, I'm not as fast as I was BI (Before Injury), but I'm faster than I was the last two times I ran this route.
 One (July 15) was in the deepest depths of being injured and the other was just ten days after (Dec 25) I got my doctor's blessing to run after surgery.